Items filtered by date: April 2022

 A common podiatric procedure a podiatrist will use is a scanner or force plate which will allow the podiatrist to know the designs of orthotics.
 Patients are then told to follow a series of tasks to complete the treatment.
 The computer will scan the foot a see which areas show weight distribution and pressure points.
 The podiatrist will read the analysis and then determine which treatment plans are available.

-If you have any questions please feel free to contact our offices located in South Amboy and Edison, NJ .
+If you have any questions please feel free to contact our office located in South Amboy, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Read more about What is a Podiatrist?